CenterForCollectiveLearning/comchoice/README.md

 ## What it is?

-ComChoice is an open-source library to aggregate preferences in Python.
-This library tries to convert the state-of-the-art from Social Choice Theory, Decision-Making process and Pairwise Comparison Optimization into easy and intuitive methods to be used by programmers and researchers with basic knowledge of Python.
+ComChoice is an open-source library to aggregate preferences and manages voting data in Python.
+This library aims to convert the state-of-the-art in Social Choice Theory, Decision-Making Process and Pairwise Comparison Optimization into easy and intuitive functions to be used by programmers and researchers with basic programming knowledge.

-Moreover, ComChoice provides a module to run an API to aggregate preferences.
+ComChoice provides a module to run an API to aggregate preferences.
 This API can be used for digital democracy platforms.

 ## What we provide?

-- Coverage of state-of-the-art for voting rules for complete preferences, participatory budgeting.
+- Following up of state-of-the-art in voting rules studied in Computational Social Choice (e.g., complete preferences, participatory budgeting)
 - Methods to test some axiomatic properties in Social Choice Theory.
-- A framework for digital democracy platforms, to provide an easy-to-use API.
+- A framework to run digital democracy platforms, by providing an easy-to-use API.

 ## Getting Started